Blockage monitoring on

 - Disc coulter

 Seeds: From oilseed rape/ canola to large beans

 - Pneumatic seed drills

 Benefits and advantages

-- Early detection of a (partial) blockage of a pipe due to decreased throughput
+- Early detection of a (partial) blockage of a pipe when throughput decreases under a preset alarm percentage.

-- Flexible system design with hubs und sub-hubs adaptable to the specific machine depending on its number of distribution heads and number of pipes per distribution head
+- Flexible system design with hub(s) adaptable to the specific machine depending on its number of distribution heads and number of pipes per distribution head.

-Main hubs and sub-hubs are components of the SeedMon System which integrate and connect the SeeDector Sensors to an on-board computer head unit via CAN-Bus.
-(Main) Hubs can be interconnected in a daisy chain via long cables by CAN-Bus and with a head unit.
+Main hubs are components of the SeedMon system which integrate and connect the SeeDector sensors to an on-board computer head unit via CAN-Bus.
+Main hubs can be interconnected in a daisy chain via cable of different length to further main hub(s) and with a head unit.
 The possible length of the cables allows for systems for large seed drills (Air carts).
-Up to 255 SeeDector Sensors can be integrated in one SeedMon System.
+Up to 255 SeeDector sensors can be integrated in one SeedMon system.